 the First Jewish Open-Air Museum in Europe !

 Radomsko is a charming town in the heart of Poland, halfway between Warsaw and Kraków.
 A city where, until 1939, Jewish life flourished in every field : culture, sports, politics, association, art, religion…

 For the first time, you can walk in their footsteps thanks to 60 buildings highlighted by large plates, directly on the pavement !
 You’ll discover where were the shtieblech, the kosher hotels and restaurants, the Jewish sports clubs, the Jewish schools, the rich associative life and the Jewish companies through 13 Km.
-During 2 days, the buildings of Radomsko reveal their secrets…
+During your visit, the buildings of Radomsko reveal their secrets…

-You will also visit the magnificient and miraculously preserved Jewish cemetery and ask for a blessing on the tomb of the famous Tzadik Tiferes Shlomo za¨tsal, “a ness macher”, a miracle maker…
+You will also see the magnificient and miraculously preserved Jewish cemetery and ask for a blessing on the tomb of the famous Tzadik Tiferes Shlomo za¨tsal, “a ness macher”, a miracle maker…